 How to write a test plan?
 EMC Test plan template

 So you have figured out that your product falls under the scope of requiring Electromagnetic Compatibility testing, what now!
 Simple answer: prepare a test plan! it could be considered a plan of action.

-Ideally the EMC test plan you prepare will aligned with your companies document system and be a controlled document and carry revision version numbers and perhaps a document number.
+Ideally, the EMC test plan you prepare will align with your companies document system.
+And be a controlled document and carry revision version numbers and perhaps a document number.
 This helps with both internal and external communications between the manufacturer and the out-sourced EMC testing facility.

 How to write an EMC Test Plan – The basic information required for a test plan that should be easily completed by the manufacturer or importer: